noman024/Calculating-IoU-mAP-for-Object-Detection-Models/README.md

 - Compute the Average Precision for calculating the mAP.
 - Compute the Mean Average Precision (mAP).
 - Visualize some plots for better understanding.

+## **Troubleshooting**
+If you encounter any issues while running this script, feel free to raise an issue in the GitHub repository.